-In this Deep Dive, I want to address something that has been on my heart for a long time, it is not popular, it may offend your prosperity gospel but for me, we cannot read the New Testament without getting a deeper understanding of persecution and suffering.
-Now I know in the Western Church, these words are almost taboo.
-Most Pentecostals lean towards the sermons that tell us that we are called to be blessed, prosperous, safe, healthy and wealthy but I think there are an incredible blessing and key in the New Testament that mature Christians can embrace without losing the concept of God’s provision.
+In this Deep Dive, I want to address something that has been on my heart for a long time.
+It is not popular, it may even offend your prosperity gospel, but we cannot read the New Testament without getting a deeper understanding of persecution and suffering.
+I know in the Western Church, these words are almost taboo.
+Most Pentecostals lean towards the sermons that tell us that we are called to be blessed, prosperous, safe, healthy and wealthy but I think there are incredible blessings and keys in the New Testament that mature Christians can embrace without losing the concept of God’s provision.

 Would you say that Paul was in the will of God?
-What about Jesus, was Jesus in the will of God his whole life?
-For me, the answer to both is yes, so if both were in the will of God their whole lives, and they were living Plan A for their life and calling then why were both of their lives filled with persecution and suffering?
-Paul was single, no children, he didn’t have a house (that we know of) he was beaten, whipped, shipwrecked, robbed and then died a martyr (read 2 Cor 11:24-33).
+What about Jesus?
+Was Jesus in the will of God His whole life?
+For me, the answer to both is yes.
+So if both were in the will of God their whole lives, and they were living Plan A for their life, then why were both of their lives filled with persecution and suffering?
+Paul was single, no children, he didn’t have a house (that we know of), he was beaten, whipped, shipwrecked, robbed and then died a martyr (read 2 Corinthians 11:24-33).
 Jesus didn’t have a house, had to borrow a donkey, was hated and persecuted and died a criminal’s death.

-Most Christians measure their life by the material blessing that surrounds them, if they are blessed with money, houses, car, family, children, then God is with them and they are blessed.
-On the flip side, most western Christians feel that people are not in the will of God when they are sick, being persecuted, suffering, single, divorced, when things are not going right, their church is not growing, their plans are not succeeding.
-We feel that God has left us when the material blessing that Christians expect is not evident.
+Most Christians measure their life by the material blessing that surrounds them.
+If they are blessed with money, houses, car, family, children, then God is with them and they are prosperous.
+On the flip side, most western Christians feel that people are not in the will of God when they are sick, being persecuted, suffering, single, divorced, when things are not going right, their church is not growing or their plans are not succeeding.
+We can feel that God has left us when the material blessing that Christians expect is not evident.

-I agree that God wants to bless his children, to take care of them, protect them, for us to multiply and be blessed to be a blessing.
-But what happens if our perspective of what is a blessed life is actually incorrect?
-What happens if a life poured out for Christ, a life that isn’t always perfect, a Pastor that keeps going even when the church isn’t growing, a life that keeps preaching Jesus even though they are persecuted and tortured for doing so, a life that stays faithful to Jesus despite losing everything, who keeps praising even though they are not getting healed, what happens if that life is the life that is blessed with every spiritual blessing.
-Let me tell you something, the wounds that Jesus received on earth, the stripes on his back, the nails in his hands, these are the things that he kept in his resurrected body.
-The wounds of his suffering on earth became his glory in heaven.
+I agree that God wants to bless His children, take care of them, protect them.
+He wants for us to multiply and be blessed to be a blessing.
+But what happens if our perspective of what a blessed life is is actually incorrect?
+What happens if a life poured out for Christ, a life that isn’t always perfect, a pastor that keeps going even when the church isn’t growing, a life that keeps preaching Jesus even though they are persecuted and tortured for doing so, a life that stays faithful to Jesus despite losing everything, who keeps praising even though they are not getting healed—what happens if that life is the life that is blessed with every spiritual blessing?
+Let me tell you something: the wounds that Jesus received on earth, the stripes on His back, the nails in His hands, these are the things that He kept in His resurrected body.
+The wounds of His suffering on earth became His glory in heaven.

-As we read Philippians Paul is boasting about being in Prison for Christ!
-When was the last time you heard a podcast about rejoicing in suffering because this is where your true spiritual blessing comes from?
-You grow more in the hard times than you do in the easy seasons.
-It is about perspective and Paul wants you to have the perspective of heaven!
+As we read Philippians, Paul is boasting about being in prison for Christ!
+When was the last time you heard a podcast about rejoicing in suffering?
+This is where your true spiritual blessing comes from, you grow more in the hard times than you do in the easy seasons.
+It is all about perspective and Paul wants you to have the perspective of heaven!

-Paul teaches his churches that suffering is part of their everyday Christian life, in 2 Corinthians he boasts about all he has suffered.
-Imagine that, all of us getting up at church and instead of boasting of what material things we have, we boast about all we have suffered for Christ!
-In 2 Timothy 3:12 says “all who desire to live a Godly life in Christ Jesus will be persecuted.”
-What!
-I didn’t sign up for that, I signed up to be blessed!
+Paul teaches his churches that suffering is part of their everyday Christian life.
+In 2 Corinthians, he boasts about all he has suffered.
+Imagine that: all of us getting up at church and instead of boasting of what material things we have, we boast about all we have suffered for Christ!

-Now, as usual, let’s balance this out, we don’t look for suffering or go back to the monastic society that beat themselves to keep humble before God.
-That is not what Paul is teaching but he is saying, you are blessed when you are persecuted, blessed when God brings you trials, blessed when life doesn’t go as you plan because it is then that God is developing your spiritual maturity, it is then that the roots of your Christianity are going down deep!
+Now, as usual, let’s balance this out—we don’t look for suffering or go back to the monastic society that beat themselves to keep humble before God.
+That is not what Paul is teaching!
+He is saying you are blessed when you are persecuted, blessed when God brings you trials, blessed when life doesn’t go as you plan because it is then that God is developing your spiritual maturity.
+It is then that the roots of your Christianity are going down deep!
 It is more about your perspective than it is about your circumstances.

-I just recently went to a Conference and one of the speakers shared that he just found out his grandchild has cancer and he was battling in his mind about God and God’s goodness.
-He then said something that rocked me to my core he said “Don’t all you Christians out there come up and try to fix me.”
-He then went on to explain that this was something that he needed to walk through, this was his journey and he was going to walk through the suffering and the goodness of God and come out better for it.
-He didn’t want to shy away from the pain, he was going to let the pain mould and change him for the better.
+I once went to a conference and one of the speakers shared that he just found out his grandchild had cancer and he was battling in his mind about God and His goodness.
+He then said something that rocked me to my core.
+He said, ‘Don’t all you Christians out there come up and try to fix me’.
+He went on to explain that this was his journey and he was going to walk through the suffering and the goodness of God and come out better for it.
+He didn’t want to shy away from the pain, he was going to let the pain mold and change him for the better.